-Fluency practice can also be supported with supplemental materials not included in the Teacher's Kit, such as the Books to Remember Set 1 and the Geodes® Classroom Libraries, Levels K-2.
-The latter are collections of knowledge-building books for emerging and developing readers that are aligned to the scope and sequence of Fundations Levels K, 1, and 2.
+Fluency practice can also be supported with supplemental materials not included in the Teacher's Kit, such as the Geodes® Classroom Libraries, Levels K-2.
+These are collections of knowledge-building books for emerging and developing readers that are aligned to the scope and sequence of Fundations Levels K, 1, and 2.
 Additional resources are also available online.